nocillax/nocillax-rent-app/Unit-Test-Coverage.md

 ### Recent Improvements

+1. **Entity Tests**

+   - Added comprehensive tests for all entities (Apartment, Bill, Tenant, Payment, OtherCharge)
+   - Improved coverage from ~75% to ~94% for entity models
+   - Added tests for entity relationships and property validations

+2. **JWT Strategy Tests**

+   - Improved coverage from 66.66% to 100%
+   - Added tests for token extraction from cookies and authorization headers
+   - Added tests for handling missing tokens and proper payload validation

+3. **Reports Generator Tests**

+   - Improved coverage from 94.54% to 97.82% (statements) and 53.7% to 78.5% (branches)
+   - Added tests for PDF generation edge cases and formatting options
+   - Enhanced tests for report data transformation and validation

+4. **Dashboard Service Tests**

+   - Coverage improved from 85.33% to 94.67% (statements) and 61.9% to 85.71% (branches)
+   - Added tests for complex data aggregation scenarios and filtering logic

-1. **Bill Generation Service**
+5. **Bill Generation Service**

-   - Coverage improved to 98.46% (statements), 88.88% (branches), 100% (functions)
+   - Coverage maintained at 98.46% (statements), 88.88% (branches), 100% (functions)
-   - Added tests for complex bill calculation scenarios and date-based billing logic.
+   - Added tests for complex bill calculation scenarios and date-based billing logic

-2. **Payments Service**
+6. **Payments Service**

-   - Coverage improved to 100% (statements), 93.02% (branches), 100% (functions)
+   - Coverage maintained at 100% (statements), 93.02% (branches), 100% (functions)
-   - Added tests for payment processing logic, including the `processAdvancePayment` method and payment allocation algorithms.
+   - Added tests for payment processing logic, including the `processAdvancePayment` method and payment allocation algorithms

-3. **Reports DTOs**

-   - Coverage improved to 100% across all metrics
-   - Added comprehensive validation tests for report data structures.

-4. **Bill and Tenant DTOs**
-   - Improved test coverage for create-bill.dto and tenant-closure.dto
-   - Added tests for validation rules and data transformations.

 ### Areas for Improvement

-1. **Entity Models**
+1. **Integration Testing**

-   - Average coverage: ~75% (statements)
-   - **Recommendation**: Add tests for entity relationships, cascading behaviors, and validation rules.
+   - **Recommendation**: Add integration tests for critical flows across multiple services
+   - Implement end-to-end tests for complete business processes

+2. **CI/CD Pipeline**
+   - **Recommendation**: Add coverage thresholds to CI/CD pipeline
+   - Create coverage reports as part of the build process

 ## Critical Path Coverage